 Shared user objects or bookmarks may stop working due to .shared file corruption.
 It's suggested to verify and clean Shared Files on occasion.

-As of QlikView 11.2 SR4, QlikView includes an inbuilt functionality to run corruption reports (verification) and cleaning (purge) of any Shared file or Tshared file in the environment. !
+As of QlikView 11.2 SR4, QlikView includes an inbuilt functionality to run corruption reports (verification) and cleaning (purge) of any Shared file.
+With 12.20 (November 2017), the cleaning and verification of Tshared files was added.
+12.20 also introduces the ability to convert between .shared and .tshared. !

 See the Qlik Online Help > Deploying QlikView > Planning QlikView Deployments > Deployment > Cleaning and converting the shared files